wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/ADT.md

 The Agile Deployment Toolkit is a power tool for CMS deployments on VPS machines.
 In the hands of a skilled person there are advantages to this approach.
 In summary:

-**Is c-panel not ideal for your web hosting because you want more flexibility?**
+**Is c-panel not ideal for your web hosting because you want more control?**

 **Do you want to have your own set of configured VPS servers but do not want to spend the time configuring and deploying software on them?**